dplassgit/d2lang/docs/overview.md

 ```
 lit = [1, 2, 3] // also allocates memory
 ```

+Array literals can be used inline as well.

 Use the `LENGTH` function to find the length of an array: